CSCfi/csc-user-guide/docs/cloud/rahti4/tutorials/basic-console.md

 1. Create a project.
 [Instructions](../../usage/projects_and_quota/)

-2. Select Helm -> Install a Helm Chart from the developer catalog -> Developer Catalog, search for _Apache HTTP Server_ and Click _Instantiate Template_ on the pop-up window on the right.
+2. Click _Add_ and under Developer Catalog list Click _All services_and then search for_Apache HTTP Server_and Click_Instantiate Template_ on the pop-up window on the right.
     ![Select-httpd](img/select-http.png)
     ![Instantiate-template](img/click-template.png)